Thursday, March 28, 2013

 There's too many ways to do courtship, and I'm sure many can meet the biblical standards for purity, pace and perspective, so I'm not going to go into the mechanics of "how" to court, but I will say this; courtship isn't marriage, but neither is courtship dating.
 You aren't in an unbreakable covenant by courting, but you shouldn't think that this courtship can end at any time, for any reason, either.
 I think somewhere in the middle is solid ground.

 So there you have it, some of my random thoughts on "how to take a wife."
 If it helps, fine, if not, to each his own.
 Whatever way you go about finding and taking a wife, make sure you honor the LORD in the process, honor the young lady involved, and maintain your purity.
-Do this and you shall live, don't, and shall die a slow and painful death. . . . . at least if my girls are involved!
+Do this and you shall live, don't, and you shall die a slow and painful death. . . . . at least if my girls are involved!

 Recommended resources: